 The Audio Description Tip Sheet is intended as a quick reference for describers.
-View the DCMP Description Key for a comprehensive and accessible reference for description, also referred to as audio description and video description.
+View the DCMP Description Key for a comprehensive and accessible reference for audio description.

 - Style and delivery should be distinguishable from other voices used in a production without being distracting or jarring.

 - Match the style, tone, and pace of the description to the program being described.